FerranSalguero/ferransalguero.github.io/_posts/2015-05-20-Looking-for-DDR3-1333-Ripjaws-module-Jun-2014.md

 ![Ripjaws module date](/images/posts/ripjaws.jpg)

-For this reason I am searching actively for a model of similar dates of Jun 2014, if you are a store and happen to have one model and willing to send to Spain please let me know.
+For this reason I am searching actively for a model of similar dates of Jun 2014, if you are a store or a particular and happen to have one model and willing to send to Spain please let me know.
 Thanks in advance!